mbabynames search ✿

 Bronagh Hope

-Meaning: Bronagh = "noble and strong", Hope = "hope".
+Meaning: Bronagh = "sorrow", Hope = "hope".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Hope (1 syllable) provides a firm close after the longer Bronagh.

 Bronagh Jade